konraaadcz/NextShell/README.md

     nextshell --docs
     ```

+## Memory Optimization & Automatic Shutdown

+NextShell automatically optimizes memory usage in the background and will close terminal tabs after 10 minutes.
+This helps in reducing memory consumption and improving performance.

 ## Contributing

 Read the [Contributing](.github/CONTRIBUTING.md) file for more details!

 ## License

 The software is licensed under [GNU General Public License v3.0](LICENSE).
 Read it now!